cabo/kramdown-rfc/README.md

 # Risks and Side-Effects

-The code is not very polished, but now quite stable; it has been successfully used for a number of non-trivial Internet-Drafts and RFCs.
-You probably still need to skim [v3][] if you want to write an Internet-Draft, but you don't really need to understand XML very much.
+The code is not very polished, but now quite stable; it has been successfully used for hundreds of non-trivial Internet-Drafts and RFCs.
+You probably still need to
+skim [v3][] if you want to write an Internet-Draft, but you don't really need to understand XML very much.
 Knowing the basics of YAML helps with the metadata (but you'll understand it from the